lmw95/stayverticalpolestudio/README.md

 * I want to to encourage users to get in touch so that I can answer any questions they have
 * I want to provide links to our social media accounts to grow my online community and retain returning customers
 * I want to emphasise the saftey (in terms of COVID-19 and physical safety) of my staff and customers due to the nature of the services that my company provides
+* I want to showcase my merchandise so that I can advertise my studio through my students when in public

+## Wireframes

 ## Design
 ### Colour scheme